 May to August is summer time in Dubai and also low season .Best time for those who wants to visit in lowest budget possible.
 Low flight price, hotel rates in lowest also discounts at few attractions like amusement park .Temperature can reach as high as 45 to 50 and on top of it humidity so not an ideal time for outdoor activity specially during day .During day indoor activities should be preferred and outdoor at evening.
 Dubai have excellent infrastructure and will find air conditioning everywhere, metro to bus to taxi, even most of the bus stops are AC.

 When planning to visit any country 1st thing we have to check in Visa requirement.For an Indian to travel to UAE a pre travel visa is needed and its easy to obtain ,no complicated documentation like income proof or income tax return ,just your photo and passport ,no visit to embassy or sending passport.
-There are 3 type of tourist visa for Indians,14 days,30 days and 90 days .
+Currently 2 type of tourist visa are available for Indians ,30 days and 90 days .

 In normal condition UAE visa is issued within 4-5 days after applying and